JonasLeiteProgramador/JonasLeiteProgramador/README.md

 - 👯 I am looking to collaborate on research and teaching projects for companies.

-- 🤔 I'm learning .
+- 🤔 I'm learning new things .

 - 💬 ask me about **HTML, CSS, JavaScript,SQL,docker,git.**